Current Volunteer Postings

 Our regular bi-weekly Saturday Bird Survey Team

 Since 2012, we have been conducting regular surveys of the Sanctuary every other Saturday morning.
-Although we have had lots of volunteers some years, some of them have moved on to other tasks, so there are always opportunities to sign up.
+Although we have had lots of volunteers some years, many move on to other tasks, so there are always opportunities to sign up.
 We give preference to university and college students but welcome all.
 You shopuld know your way around the Sanctuary before applying, but this is a good way to hone your birding skills.
 Everyone that joins tends to be subjected to an "peer review" of identification skills before being given an area to do by themself, so that the survey results remain creditable.
 Email email@example.com if interested.

 Trail Hosts (a.k.a.
 Weekend Warriors)